OpenWebAdvocacy/website/src/pages/walled-gardens.md

 While not a conclusive picture about relative security, this data brings into doubt Apple’s claims that it is significantly better than the competition:

-> "Chrome/Brave/Firefox are required to use the default WebKit/JS [to run on iOS, making them merely skinned versions of Safari].
-If Apple isn't going to put in the work necessary to protect users then they should let others do so."
+> Chrome/Brave/Firefox are required to use the default WebKit/JS [to run on iOS, making them merely skinned versions of Safari].
+If Apple isn't going to put in the work necessary to protect users then they should let others do so.
 > <cite>[Paul Wagenseil - Tom’s Guide](https://www.tomsguide.com/opinion/your-iphone-is-less-safe-than-it-was-yesterday-and-thats-good)</cite>

 {% image